How To Find The Price Elasticity Of Supply

 • Perfectly Elastic Supply (PES = Infinity): A horizontal supply curve.
 Producers are willing to supply any amount at a specific price but will supply nothing at any lower price.
 This is a theoretical extreme rarely seen in the real world.

 • Elastic Supply (PES > 1): A relatively large change in quantity supplied in response to a change in price.
-For example, if the price increases by 1%, the quantity supplied increases by more than 1%.
+To give you an idea, if the price increases by 1%, the quantity supplied increases by more than 1%.

 • Unit Elastic Supply (PES = 1): The percentage change in quantity supplied is equal to the percentage change in price.

 • Inelastic Supply (PES < 1): A relatively small change in quantity supplied in response to a change in price.
-For example, if the price increases by 1%, the quantity supplied increases by less than 1%.
+As an example, if the price increases by 1%, the quantity supplied increases by less than 1%.

 • Perfectly Inelastic Supply (PES = 0): A vertical supply curve.
 The quantity supplied is fixed, regardless of price.
 This is common for goods with a fixed supply, such as land in the short term or unique works of art.